Near Instance-Optimal PAC Reinforcement Learning for Deterministic MDPs: Discussion

 \section{Discussion}

-We derived an instance-dependent and a worst-case lower bound characterizing the complexity of PAC RL in deterministic MDPs, and proposed a general elimination algorithm with three different sampling rules that nearly match them.
+We derived an instance-dependent and a worst-case lower bound characterizing the complexity of PAC RL in deterministic MDPs, and proposed a general elimination algorithm together with a novel maximum-coverage sampling rule that nearly matches them (up to $O(H^2)$ and logarithmic factors).
 We conclude with some discussion about our results and future directions.